Cybersecurity laws and legislation (2024 update)

 Adapting to new regulatory changes may seem daunting for MSPs, especially those new in the space.
 Fortunately, you can do several simple things to adapt to the changing times.

-Finally, MSP’s should create an easy to follow Incident Response plan and ensure that is tested regularly with all employees through tabletop exercises.
+Finally, MSPs should create an easy-to-follow incident response plan and ensure that is tested regularly with all employees through tabletop exercises.

 Cybersecurity solutions to tackle new regulations

 Partnering with an experienced MSP software provider is one way you can make regulatory compliance easier.
-ConnectWise professional service automation tools can handle your reporting and administrative tasks, and our SOC-as-a-service offering can help maintain compliance with more complex cybersecurity tasks.
-Request a demo of our cybersecurity suite today and discover how best-in-class software solutions can help you master compliance and better serve your clients.
+ConnectWise professional service automation tools can handle your reporting and administrative tasks, and our 200+ security operations center (SOC) analysts can help maintain compliance with more complex cybersecurity tasks.

 FAQs